 The student has the right to cancel the Enrollment Agreement and obtain a refund of charges paid for attendance through the first class session or the seventh day after enrollment, whichever is later.
-To cancel enrollment and/or obtain a refund, the student must provide written notice to the Office of the Registrar.

-If the student cancels the Agreement, the School will refund any money that s/he has paid, less any deduction for non-refundable fees, and for any equipment not returned in good condition, within thirty (30) days after the student's Notice of Cancellation is received.
+To cancel enrollment and/or obtain a refund, the student must provide a written notice to the Office of the Registrar.
+If the student cancels the Enrollment Agreement, the School will refund any money that s/he has paid, less any deduction for non-refundable fees, and for any equipment not returned in good condition, within 15 days after the student's Notice of Cancellation is received.

-Withdrawal may be effectuated by the student's written notice or by the student's conduct, including, but not necessarily limited to, a student's lack of attendance.
+Class registration or program withdrawal may be effectuated by the student's written notice or by the student's conduct, including, but not necessarily limited to, a student's lack of attendance.
 Students who withdraw before 60% of a quarter is completed are eligible to receive a partial refund of tuition and fees paid.
-Students have a right to cancel their enrollment agreement and obtain a refund by submitting a Withdrawal Form to the Registrar's Office prior to the withdrawal deadline.
+Students have a right to cancel their class registration or to withdraw from a program and obtain a refund by submitting a Withdrawal Form to the Registrar's Office prior to the withdrawal deadline.
 Only when the completed Withdrawal Form has been submitted to the Registrar's Office does the withdrawal become official.
 The effective date used to determine a refund of fees will be based and computed from the last possible date of class attendance (regardless of whether the student attended).

-Refunds will be made within 45 days of official withdrawal, or within 45 days of the date of the last possible day of the student's attendance.
+Refunds will be made within 15 days of official withdrawal, or within 15 days of the date of the last possible day of the student's attendance.
 The refund distribution will be handled as prescribed by federal and state law, as well as according to accrediting body regulations.
 The refund procedure is uniformly applied to all students, regardless of the form of their tuition payment.
-In case of conflicting laws and/or regulations, Federal and/or State regulations will take precedence in that order.
+In case of conflicting laws and/or regulations, the most restrictive regulation will apply.
 A student may receive a refund check only when the refund amount exceeds the balance that he/she owes to the University.
 The basis for refunds is as follows: